Interview prep · 🇮🇹 Italy

 9. How to prepare for a Italy interview

 The role itself doesn't change at the border.
 A senior engineer is held to a senior engineer's bar wherever you are, so the substance of your prep comes from the role-by-role guides and the 2026 Tech Interview Report: the questions, the level, and the common mistakes for your exact role.
 This page is the local layer on top: pay in €, the right timeline, and a process that shifts with the company.
 It's also worth reading why strong candidates get rejected, since those mistakes travel everywhere.
+And wherever you interview, the prep that actually transfers is rehearsing out loud — run a mock interview before the real one.

 Sources

-- Levels.fyi — Senior Software Engineer, Milan — total-compensation data.
+- Levels.fyi, Senior Software Engineer, Milan — total-compensation data.

 - Notice periods in Italy — CCNL-based notice by level and tenure.